 Audio

 Audio projects are time-based recordings of sounds (voice, music, noises, etc.).
 These sounds mix together to make a soundscape (i.e., the audio version of a landscape).
-This page also talks about the audio components of videos (see the Video resources page for specifics about visuals).
+This page also talks about the audio components of videos (see the Video Resources page for specifics about visuals).

 There are many different kinds of audio projects that you can create.
 Below you can find some examples of the common video projects that we work with and a short description: